JeroenBL/AI/readme.md

 GPT or `Generative Pretrained Transformer` is a type of artificial intelligence developed by OpenAI.
 It is capable of generating human-like text by predicting the next word in a sequence based on the input it has been trained on.
 GPT-3, in particular, is one of the largest and most advanced language models to date, with the ability to perform a wide range of tasks, such as translation, summarization, question-answering, and more.

+> :exclamation: Don't trust GPT.
+It's not that magical thing from the movies.
+The answers are biased and not always correct!

+> :exclamation: Don't trust code that GPT generates.
+Treat it the same as code from StackOverflow and proceed with caution

 ## Contents

 - [GPT (Generative Pre-trained Transformer)](#gpt-generative-pre-trained-transformer)